asknicely/frontend-test-vue/README.md

 ## Guidelines
 ### You must
 - Have a full functional app that can run locally (i.e.: package.json, scripts to serve localhost, etc)
-- Use Vue, React or Angular (we use Vue at AskNicely)
+- Use Vue, React or Angular (our tech stack is Vue)
 - Submit in a new Github repository, and link to it in your email.

-### You may
-- Use a framework like NextJS or Nuxt

 ---
 # How to run this project